Sweden Forex Brokers

 • Preventing fraudulent activities: The FSA closely monitors the activities of forex brokers and takes swift action against any broker that engages in fraudulent activities, protecting Swedish traders from potential losses.

-• Supervising compliance: The FSA supervises forex brokers to ensure they comply with relevant regulations, including anti-money laundering (AML) and know-your-customer (KYC) requirements.
+• Supervising compliance: The FSA supervises forex brokers to ensure they comply with relevant regulations, including anti-money laundering (AML) and Know Your Customer (KYC) requirements.

 • Providing guidance: The FSA provides guidance and information to consumers about forex trading and the risks associated with it, helping them to make informed decisions.